How Much Does a Kitchen Remodel Cost?

 Factors in Calculating Kitchen Remodel Cost

 Homeowners who look up “cost of kitchen remodel” will likely find there is not a one-size-fits-all answer.
-Kitchen remodeling prices tend to hover around $150 per square foot on average.
-However, the quality of materials often dictates prices, so differences can be significant.
 One of the best kitchen remodeling tips is for homeowners to establish a budget early in the project.
 Having an idea of the overall maximum budget and allowing a percentage to cover unexpected surprises will leave homeowners room to tailor choices during the process of selecting materials to fit that budget.
-If a homeowner is dreaming of a granite countertop, it’s certainly a possibility—but it may mean choosing lower-grade cabinetry or shopping for reduced-price lighting.
-Putting these costs into a kitchen remodel cost estimator can help provide homeowners with a ballpark estimate to work from.
+Using a kitchen remodel cost estimator can help provide homeowners with a ballpark estimate to work from.

 Installation and Labor